 The Tetons of Wyoming, for instance, rose two miles above the neighboring land to the east!
 You couldn’t move rock so high and so fast without producing massive earthquakes, perhaps 100 times greater (or more) than the very largest earthquakes ever experienced today.
 Keep in mind our earth is covered with such high-rising mountain ranges!

-Furthermore, the rains would fill any natural enclosed basins that formed amidst rising mountains.
-But the natural earthen walls of these lakes were unstable, since the material was unconsolidated and waterlogged.
-It wouldn’t take much for lakes to weaken the temporary dams, overflow them, and break through catastrophically, cutting deep canyons as the floodwater barreled toward the ocean.
+In addition, the rains would fill any natural enclosed basins that formed amidst rising mountains.
+But the natural earthen walls of these lakes would be unstable, since the material was unconsolidated and waterlogged.
+It wouldn’t take much for lakes to weaken the temporary dams, overflow them, and break through catastrophically, cutting deep canyons as floodwater barreled toward the ocean.

 Imagine the scale of past disasters across whole regions of the continent where the climate was changing!